• Skip to primary navigation

 Can you use a different pasta in this salad?

 Sure!
 There are many different pastas on the market you can use.
+You can use regular pasta with gluten or a lentil pasta.
 I would suggest not using a smaller size such as a ditalini or elbow macaroni.
 You want a hearty pasta such as rotini or penne so the sauce coats all the nooks and crannies of the the pasta.

 How to make tuna chickpea pasta salad?